electric-sheep-co/arduino-redis/CONTRIBUTING.md

 ### Submitting a Pull Request

-If there isn't already an Issue that your code changes will address / fix, please create one first.
+0. If there isn't already an [Issue](https://github.com/electric-sheep-co/arduino-redis/issues) related to your code changes, please create one.

 1. First, fork the repository on GitHub by visiting https://github.com/electric-sheep-co/arduino-redis and clicking the "Fork" button in the top-right corner of the page.
 This will create a copy of the repository under your own GitHub account.